-Vairagya is often the most misunderstood word in yoga.
-Many people think it means “giving up” or becoming cold and indifferent, but in the tradition of the Agamas, it is something much more powerful.
-Derived from the Sanskrit root vi (without) and raga (color/passion/attachment), Vairagya literally means “dispassion” or “non-attachment.”
+Non-attachment or Vairagya is often the most misunderstood word in yoga.
+Many people think it means giving up or becoming cold and indifferent, but it is something much more powerful.
+It is the ability to stay calm in a storm.
+Coming from the Sanskrit root vi (without) and raga (color/passion/attachment), Vairagya literally means dispassion or without attachment.

 1. The Mountain of the Heart

-In our map of the Hrit Chakra, we placed the Still Lake inside a circle of Mountains.
+In the map of the Hrit Chakra, the Still Lake was placed inside a circle of Mountains.
 Those mountains are Vairagya.
-Without them, the winds of the world—praise, blame, loss, and gain—would whip the lake into a storm.
-With Vairagya, you still feel the wind, but the water of your soul remains flat and clear.
+They keep the winds of the world—praise, blame, loss, and gain away.
+If the mountains weren’t there, those winds would whip the lake into a storm.
+With Vairagya – the boundaries of the mountains, you still feel the wind, but the lake of your soul remains flat and clear.
 You are “protected and held” by your own internal boundaries.

 2. The Alchemist’s Perspective

-I consider this through my personal experience as a massage therapist.
-When I work on a client, I am deeply present and compassionate, but I do not “take on” their pain as my own.
+In my personal experience as a massage therapist, as I work on a client, I am present and compassionate, but I don’t take on their pain as my own.
 If I did, I couldn’t help them.
 The space between my compassion and their suffering is Vairagya.
-It is the ability to be fully engaged in the world without being “coloured” or stained by it.
+It is the ability to be fully engaged in the world without being coloured or stained by it.
 At the end of each session, I cut cords and ties with my clients.
-As I say a small prayer for their health and healing, I visualize their energy moving through me and out through my feet into the ground, and then I wash the heavy energy from my hands.
+As I say a small prayer for their health and healing, I visualize their energy moving through me and out through my feet into the ground, and then I wash the heavy energy from my hands and arms with cold water.

 3. The Two Stages of Vairagya